Lapis-Hong/Leetcode/README.md

 Find solutions for the problems on leetcode with c++, java and python.
 Most clear version you can find in Github.

+## Why Chose Me ?
-## Full descriptions of the problems.
+1. Full descriptions of the problems.
-## Collect multiple awosome approaches.
+2. Collect multiple awosome approaches.
-## Concise and neat coding.
+3. Concise and neat coding.